No Place Like Home

 NPLH Application Process

-The County expects to draw down approximately $1.74 million in “noncompetitive” NPLH funding in 2019 and include these funds in the County’s Affordable Housing Fund (AHF) 7.0 Notice of Funding Availability (NOFA).
-Developers who wish to apply for these funds should do so by submitting an AHF 7.0 application when the NOFA is released in June 2019.
-Additional details will be included in the AHF 7.0 NOFA and application.
+The County is in the process of drawing down approximately $1.74 million in “noncompetitive” NPLH funding in 2019, and these funds were included in San Mateo County’s Affordable Housing Fund (AHF) 7.0 Notice of Funding Availability (NOFA).
+Housing Developers who wish to apply for any portion of these NPLH funds should do so by submitting an AHF 7.0 application in response to the June 13th, 2019 AHF 7.0 NOFA.
+Additional details are included in the NOFA and application.

 The San Mateo County Department of Housing (DOH) and the County’s Behavioral Health and Recovery Services (BHRS) office also seek potential development partners with affordable housing projects in active predevelopment to partner with the County and apply for NPLH “competitive” funds in the fall of 2019 (as well as future State HCD NPLH NOFAs).
-To express interest in partnering with the County to apply for the competitive NPLH funds in fall of 2019, please email Judy Davila (firstname.lastname@example.org), Ray Hodges (email@example.com), and Rose Cade (firstname.lastname@example.org) as soon as possible.
-Potential applicant partners will also need to provide project details for County consideration.
-For projects seeking AHF 7.0 funding, the AHF 7.0 application will cover this purpose and will include an option to indicate interest in applying for NPLH competitive funds.
+To express interest in partnering with the County to apply for the competitive NPLH funds in fall of 2019 or thereafter, please email Judy Davila (firstname.lastname@example.org), Ray Hodges (email@example.com), and Rose Cade (firstname.lastname@example.org) as soon as possible.
+Potential applicant partners also need to provide project details for County consideration.
+For projects seeking AHF 7.0 funding, the AHF 7.0 application covers this purpose and includes an option to indicate interest in applying for NPLH competitive funds.
 Developers of projects not seeking AHF 7.0 funds also have the opportunity to partner with the County to apply for NPLH competitive funds in fall 2019, and will need to submit a shorter project application summary.
-Details for submitting these materials in lieu of an AHF 7.0 application will be added to this page at the time of AHF 7.0 NOFA release.
+While reaching out the County representatives listed above, developers of projects not seeking AHF 7.0 funding should include the following materials in their request for a NPLH meeting: